Robertof/nixos-docker-sd-image-builder/README.md

 **WARNING**: This interacts with the host kernel to set up a `binfmt_misc` handler to execute AArch64 binaries.
 Due to this, some containers have to be executed with the `--privileged` flag.

+## Building on AWS (EC2)

+To quickly build an SD image using a native AArch64 EC2 instance, head over to the [`terraform/`](terraform/) subdirectory which has a [Terraform](https://www.terraform.io/) specification to do it in two commands and less than 10 minutes.

 ## Troubleshooting